loaderImage

 Let’s understand with an example:

+Say you have a term insurance policy and a non-term insurance policy.
+You pay a premium amount of INR 10,000/-* per annum for each of them.
 The term policy will give you a life cover of INR 1 cr* while the non-term policy will fetch you a life cover of INR 1 lakh* but most of your premium will be invested and will be paid with returns as maturity benefit.

 (*The premium and life cover amounts are indicative and depend on age, lifestyle, health status and other factors)

-Now you see, life and term insurance are completely different.
-Now you can assess your needs and can understand which insurance plan is best suited to them.
+You can assess your needs and can understand which insurance plan is best suited to them.

 Yes, of course!
 Your father got a term plan to secure your and your family’s financial future.
 After him, it may be your turn to be responsible for your family’s financial security.